 Creating Deeper Connection

 Do you and your partner find that your little fights can turn into big blow-ups?
 Often times couples fix one problem only to find they feel like they are having the same fight over and over.
 This is common and partners feel exhausted, angry, sad and distant from their partner.
 You may feel this way too; that you are often misunderstood and arguing over unimportant issues.
-EFCT or Emotion Focused Couples Therapy helps couples feel like they can trust again and know that their partner will be there for them.
+Emotion Focused Couples Therapy helps couples feel like they can trust again and know that their partner will be there for them.

-The goals is to create deeper bonds so that each partner feels closer and develops more trust.
+The goal is to create deeper bonds so that each partner feels closer and develops more trust.
 Below is a model used to help people understand why they do what they do in relationships.
 There are four basic “attachment styles” which refer to how we bond.

 1. Secure- This means we feel safe and secure with our partner.
 We believe they will be available to us and emotionally present when we need them.